CloudCannon/Academy/_posts/2017-02-06-why-use-a-static-site-generator.md

 ## Why use a static site generator?

-Now that we understand the fundamental differences between static site generators and dynamic CMSs, let's have a look at why we'd actually use one.
+Now we understand the fundamental differences between static site generators and dynamic CMSs, let's have a look at why we'd actually use one.

 ### Less Complexity

 Jekyll sites are basically static sites with an extra templating language called [Liquid](https://shopify.github.io/liquid/) so it's a small step to learn if you already know HTML, CSS and JavaScript.
-We can actually just start with a static site and then introduce Jekyll functionality as it's needed.
+We can actually start with a static site and then introduce Jekyll functionality as it's needed.

 ![Building Jekyll](/images/tutorials/what-is-a-static-site-generator/building-jekyll.png)